What causes wrinkles?

 The intrinsic factors, or the ones you can’t control, include genetics and certain muscle movements.
 People with darker skin tend to wrinkle less from the sun than those with fair complexions.
 Forehead lines, frown lines and crow’s-feet are largely out of our control.
 They’re caused by repeated muscle movements that are mostly subconscious.
 Over time, the muscles in your face get stronger the more you use them.
 At the same time, your skin is losing elasticity, causing lines in your face.

 If you’re getting lines around your mouth from constantly sipping on a straw or puffing on a cigarette, you can limit them by changing those behaviors.
 But controlling your frowns or smiles is more difficult.
 High levels of pollution where you live can also cause lines.
 The wrinkles on your lower face and cheeks tend to be caused by extrinsic factors, or things within your control.
 They include smoking, not using sunscreen and drinking too much alcohol.

 How to prevent and treat wrinkles

 Staving off wrinkles requires preventive measures.
 That means wearing sunscreen daily and using moisturizing creams that have vitamin C and retinol, derived from vitamin A, to build up collagen, Khetarpal says.
 These creams don’t have to break the bank.
-While prices can climb into the hundreds of dollars for some high-end products, a $10 bottle of anti-aging cream can be better than none.
+While prices can climb into the hundreds of dollars for some high-end products, a $10 bottle of moisturizer is better than none.